What Businesses Can Learn From Job Hoppers

-Okay, so more people are quitting in search of a better job.
-But other than greater flexibility, what are they searching for?
+Okay, so more people are quitting in search of better jobs.
+But other than greater flexibility, what are they looking for?

 It’s not just about the money

-Insurance company Prudential’s Pulse of the American Worker Survey found that more than 80 per cent of respondents who indicated they were looking for a new job cited a lack of career advancement opportunities as a major motivation.
+Insurance company Prudential’s Pulse of the American Worker Survey found that over 80 per cent of respondents who indicated they were looking for a new job said lack of career advancement opportunities was a major motivator.

-It’s important to remember, as well, the factors that drove people to quit jobs before the pandemic struck.
+We also need to remember the factors that made people quit jobs before the pandemic.

-Gallup, one of the world’s largest market research and polling companies, has for some years now found that a gross majority of people who leave their jobs do so to escape a bad boss.
+One of the key reasons for departure?
+Bad bosses.
+Gallup, one of the world’s biggest market research and polling companies, has for some years now found that a gross majority of people who leave their jobs do so to escape a bad boss.

-There are important insights to be found as well from looking at the major reasons why people stay.
-A 2018 study of Facebook employees, published in the Harvard Business Review, revealed that while “bad boss” is a frequently cited cause of voluntary separations, it was not a trigger for many employees who were provided with a range of other benefits and opportunities through work.
+Okay, so if everyone is leaving, what makes good people stay?
+A 2018 study of Facebook employees, published in the Harvard Business Review, revealed that while “bad boss” is a frequently cited cause for leaving, it was not always a trigger for employees who received a range of other benefits and opportunities through work.

-The analysis found that employees who stayed with Facebook were more likely to describe their jobs as enjoyable and exciting, were in jobs where they could make use of their strengths, and were given opportunities by the company to grow their careers.
+Employees who stayed with Facebook were more likely to describe their jobs as enjoyable and exciting.
+These loyal workers held jobs where they could use their strengths, and were given opportunities by the company to grow their careers.

 This is consistent with other data that shows seven out of 10 workers globally rate “professional or career growth and development” as their number one issue for creating job satisfaction.
 It’s even more important for younger generations; nearly nine in 10 Millennials prioritize career growth and development as their number one satisfaction issue.